AscendingPassage.com HOME PAGE.

 that separate the Nile from the desert.

-the desert.
+quite close.
 We come upon it suddenly, so that it almost startles us,

 for nothing warns us of its proximity.
-The sand from which it has been
+The

 roof.